willbrasic/Website_New/content/authors/admin/_index.md

 ## About Me

 Hi!
-My name is Will Brasic and I am a fourth-year doctoral economics student at The University of Arizona.
+My name is Will Brasic, and I am a fourth-year doctoral economics student at The University of Arizona.